kocheck/Lazy-Export/README.md

 There are two ways to trigger your export settings to be applied.
 The first is a window giving you UI access to run the plugin commands.
 (Set Platform, Apply Settings, Clear Settings)
 The second is via the plugin menu; this makes the actions searchable in Figma with the `⌘+/` command.

+### Advanced Export Settings.
+With Lazy export, you have two mobile options on how you can apply export settings.
+- Default Export
+- Advanced Export

+With the default export, this follows the trends for exporting assets for mobile at the different screen densities.
+Advanced is still being worked on for a smooth workflow, but the end goal would be for a developer to hit apply, and Figma exports a folder of assets the developer can just drop into Android Studio, or Xcode.

 ## Plugin Development Tips

 ### Tip 1: